horizon0514/termichat/README.md

 ## 📄 License

-TermiChat is licensed under the [Apache License 2.0](./LICENSE).
+YakChat is licensed under the [Apache License 2.0](./LICENSE).

 ## 🙏 Acknowledgments

-TermiChat is built upon the excellent foundation of [Google's Gemini CLI](https://github.com/google-gemini/gemini-cli).
+YakChat is built upon the excellent foundation of [Google's Gemini CLI](https://github.com/google-gemini/gemini-cli).
 We thank the Gemini CLI team for creating such a robust platform for AI interactions.

 ---